 In the second pass, a refined MV is derived by applying BM to a 16×16 grid subblock.
 For each subblock, the refined MV is searched around the two MVs (MV0_pass1 and MV1_pass1), obtained on the first pass for the reference picture list L0 and L1.
 The refined MVs (MV0_pass2(sbIdx2) and MV1_pass2(sbIdx2)) are derived based on the minimum bilateral matching cost between the two reference subblocks in L0 and L1.

 For each subblock, BM performs full search to derive integer sample precision intDeltaMV.
-The full search has a search range [–sHor, sHor] in a ahorizontal direction and [–sVer, sVer] in a vertical direction, wherein, the values of sHor and sVer are determined by the block dimension, and the maximum value of sHor and sVer is 8.
+The full search has a search range [–sHor, sHor] in a horizontal direction and [–sVer, sVer] in a vertical direction, wherein, the values of sHor and sVer are determined by the block dimension, and the maximum value of sHor and sVer is 8.